 If the product is already having a connectivity interface like BLE, WiFi, GPRS, etc. it will be easy to create the firmware upgrade mechanism.

-If wireless connectivity is not available, engineers should create the firmware upgrade mechanism over wired interface like by USB drive or over interfaces like USB/RS232/RS485, etc.
+If wireless connectivity is not available, engineers should create the firmware upgrade mechanism over wired interfaces like a USB drive or over interfaces like USB/RS232/RS485, etc.

 - Is there a need for PC based configuration software, how the user will use it, which all OS it should support?